Cell Wall Biology

 Undergraduate Student Assistant

 Developing improved biofuel crops requires a better understanding of cell wall biosynthesis and the role of cell wall polymers in plant growth and development.
 The Cell Wall Biology Group is identifying the enzymes and regulatory proteins required for the biosynthesis of polysaccharides and glycoproteins in the cell wall.
 This knowledge is applied to modify the composition of cell walls in plants for improved production of biofuels and bioproducts.
 Because altered cell walls can influence plants in multiple ways, it is important to ensure that engineered plants with modified cell walls or bioproducts are robust and high-yielding under conditions prevailing in the field.
 The Cell Wall Biology Group is specifically studying how cell wall changes may impact the response of plants to drought as well as the interactions with beneficial microorganisms, especially arbuscular mycorrhizal fungi.
+The research group is also investigating the broader response of the microbial communities in sorghum roots and rhizosphere to engineering of sorghum for the accumulation of bioproducts or reduced recalcitrance.

 Projects